How It Works

 Key Design Decisions

-2. WebGPU First
+2. WebGPU Only

 3. Quantization for Speed

-4. Streaming via Web Workers
+4. Token Streaming

 Inference Pipeline